jacobdavids/fairvote/README.md

 cd into project directory and then run:

 ```
-meteor npm install
 meteor
 ```

-Meteor server will start running on: http://localhost:3000/
+Meteor server will start running on: [http://localhost:3000](http://localhost:3000)

 Read http://guide.meteor.com/ for more information

+### Create Ethereum account

+TODO

-## You will also need to run your ethereum private node locally!
+## You will also need to run your Ethereum private node locally!

 Create the following directories to store your custom genesis block and chain data:

 ```
-mkdir ~/eth
-mkdir ~/eth/chains
+mkdir -p ~/eth/chains
 ```

-Go to created eth directory and create CustomGenesis.json file with the following content (add in your ethereum account address where specified):
+Go to created eth directory and create CustomGenesis.json file with the following content (add in your Ethereum account address where specified):

 ```
 {